 65% x 85% x $4.99 = $2.75

 Racking up royalties is great, but you can’t spend the money until it reaches your bank.
-Timing of payments are different for each distributor and for some you have to meet thresholds.
+Timing of payments is different for each distributor, and for some, you have to meet thresholds.

 Amazon pays within sixty days of a sale, usually the last day of the month.
 If you sell a book in February, you’ll receive the royalty at the end of April.
 Amazon has no thresholds.
 Even pennies, perhaps for a few pages read in India, get deposited regularly.